-- Medical Help: A well-equipped hospital is situated in Rampur, 35 km away or next major medical help can be availed in Shimla, 165 km from Sarahan.
+- Medical Help: A well-equipped hospital is situated in Rampur, 35 km away or next major medical help you can avail in Shimla, 165 km from Sarahan.

 - Clothes to Carry: Most likely you will not be planning a trip to Sarahan alone.
-So, for Kinnaur Valley trip, it is advisable to carry warm clothes always as a backup.
-And, depending on the activities you take on, it would make sense to also have waterproof shoes or hiking boots or gloves etc. Especially if you’re planning on trekking the Kinner Kailash range then do ensure that you carry enough necessities.
+So, for the Kinnaur Valley trip, it is advisable to carry warm clothes always as a backup.
+And, depending on the activities you take on, it would make sense also to have waterproof shoes or hiking boots or gloves, etc. Especially if you’re planning on trekking the Kinner Kailash range then do ensure that you carry enough necessities.

 - Preferred Vehicles: Higher ground clearance vehicles are not necessary for making a trip to Sarahan.
 It completely depends on your driving skills and how well you can maneuver the mountains!
-Roads are just in very much fine conditions all the way up to Jeori.
+Roads are just in very much fine conditions up to Jeori.

 Home to one of the holiest temples, it is often a source of comfort for many.
-Any place that helps in calming people down, believing in themselves and being at peace, is surely surmounted on happy vibes.
-Whether you’re a believer or not, visiting Sarahan will definitely fill you up with hope and inspiration.
+Any place that helps in calming people down, believing in themselves, and being at peace is surely surmounted on happy vibes.
+Whether you’re a believer or not, visiting Sarahan will fill you up with hope and inspiration.

 Have a travel question??
 You can follow me on Instagram and ask your travel questions in a direct message on Instagram too.
 I also conduct a weekly Q&A session every Saturday evening on Instagram, so see you there.

 Please feel free to post any queries or doubts you might have in planning your trip to Sarahan in the comments section below.
 If you have been to Sarahan, I would love to hear your thoughts and any other information you might feel will be worth sharing with other fellow travelers and prove helpful to them as comments.